carolinacmoravia/architecture-center/docs/microservices/data-considerations.md

 - Use an [event driven architecture style](../guide/architecture-styles/event-driven.md).
 In this architecture style, a service publishes an event there are changes to its public models or entities.
 Interested services can subscribe to these events.
 For example, another service could use the events to construct a materialized view of the data that is more suitable for querying.

-- A service that sends events should publish a schema that can be used to automate serializing and deserializing events, to avoid tight coupling between publishers and subscribers.
+- A service that owns events should publish a schema that can be used to automate serializing and deserializing events, to avoid tight coupling between publishers and subscribers.
 Consider JSON schema or a framework like [Microsoft Bond](https://github.com/Microsoft/bond), Protobuf, or Avro.
 Think about how you will version the event schema.

 - At high scale, events can become a bottleneck on the system, so consider using aggregation or batching to reduce the total load.